lawrennd/snippets/_software/includes/vibesafe-opening.md

 * But have you debugged AI-generated code at 2am?
 }

 \notes{You're all experienced engineers.
-You've been using AI coding assistants—GitHub Copilot, Cursor, Claude Code, maybe others.
+You've been using AI coding assistants such as GitHub Copilot, Cursor, Claude Code, maybe others.
 And you've seen the promise: code generation that's faster than anything we've had before.

 But you've probably also experienced the flip side: debugging code that an AI generated based on a misunderstanding of your intent.
 Maybe it was a subtle architectural assumption.
 Maybe it interpreted "user authentication" differently than you meant.
 And you discovered it late, after it was wired through multiple files.}